'Peace Dove', 1987 by Irene MacWilliam. (Photo: Gustavo Neves) © Conflict Textiles

 Created in collaboration with Conflict Textiles Collection curators, Roberta Bacic and Breege Doherty, the exhibition and virtual tour invites you to explore the journey from conflict through the fragility of peace to the need to work collectively for a better tomorrow.

-The virtual tour and discussion will take place on International Day of Peace, Monday 21st September 2020 at 11am online, and is open to all via pre registration.
+The virtual tour and discussion took place on International Day of Peace, Monday 21st September 2020.
+THIS EVENT HAS NOW CLOSED

 Through the tactile medium of textiles such as quilts and brightly coloured patchwork known as arpilleras created in different decades both locally and around the world, you will be inspired to reflect on the path towards a sustainable peace, and the collective actions we can all take to secure our shared future.